n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 5. Execute the workflow with the Webhook node if you're using the Test URL.
 6. Execute the HTTP Request node.

-Here is a vidoe of demonstrating how to send request to Webhook based workflows using the HTTP Request node:
+Here is a video demonstrating how to send a request to a Webhook based workflow using the HTTP Request node:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/WLIDTRJGfWw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>